PostHog/posthog.com/contents/blog/how-we-built-an-app-server.md

 categories: ["Inside PostHog"]
 ---

-As a product analytics and data tool company, we ingest and process billions of events to help companies understand their products and build better ones.
-PostHog has many tools to help them do this such as customizable event capture, client and server libraries, data insights, and more.
+PostHog's mission is to increase the number of successful products in the world.
+To achieve it, we're building a comprehensive [suite of analytics and data tools](/product) and we're only getting started – see [our roadmap](/roadmap) for a look at what we're working on now.

-We are constantly trying to help users do more with their data, but sometimes we can't build the customized solution they need.
-In this case, we aim to give users the tools to build it themselves.
-At one point, this thinking led us to realize users needed the ability to customize data processing.
-Many users wanted to add geographic data to events, get events from CRMs, export data to BigQuery, and more.
-Use cases were endless, so we needed to give them the ability to do this themselves.
+Earlier in our history, users frequently asked us for ways to enrich or do more with their data.
+They wanted to add geographic data to events, get events from CRMs, export and import data from other sources, and more.

-To do this, we needed to add the ability to build and use apps integrated into our data pipeline where users send their events.
-The apps had to run tasks, process and modify events, and connect to external services.
-Users needed to be able to customize their data flows, creating solutions to their endless use cases.
+We couldn't build every solution ourselves, so we needed to enable PostHog users to customize their data flows, and create solutions to their endless use cases.
+We found the answer at our Tuscany offsite: an app platform that enabled users to build apps integrated into our data pipeline.

-Like many features, building this started as a hackathon MVP and developed into a service that now handles billions of events.
-Here are how we built it and the lessons we learned along the way.
+This is the story of how [PostHog Apps](/apps) went from three-day MVP into a service that handles billions of events – and all the lessons we learned along the way.

-## The three-day app MVP
+## Part 1: Building an MVP in three days

+PostHog Apps are the brainchild of our [first ever hire](/blog/posthog-first-five), Marius Andra.

-Apps started as an MVP that came together in 3 days.
-Marius created it to scratch his itch for a world map that existed in Google Analytics but didn’t in PostHog.
-The map required location data from IP addresses.
-There were many services to do this, but connecting them to event data going was difficult.
+Marius wanted to build a Google Analytics-style world map view for PostHog during our [insert location] offsite hackathon, but he had a problem.
+The map required location data from IP addresses but, while there were many services to do this, connecting them to event data was difficult.

 ![Map](../images/blog/how-we-built-an-app-server/map.png)

-The idea expanded to enable more modification of the events pipeline such as backing up data to S3, syncing GitHub stars, or getting customer feedback.
+His solution was the first ever PostHog app, [GeoIP](/apps/geoip-enrichment), but the project soon expanded to enable more modification of the events pipeline, such as backing up data to S3, syncing GitHub stars, or getting customer feedback.

 ### Arbitrary app code in Python